Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 --------------------------------------------

-The packages of the Tuleap repository are now signed so you can be sure that the packages you got has not altered.
+The packages of the Tuleap repository are now signed so you can be sure that the packages you got has not been altered.

 We suggest you modify your repository configuration (`/etc/yum.repos.d/Tuleap.repo`)
 to: